Dorothy’s Woods (City-owned Parcel of Washington-McLaughlin Property)

 In January 2015, the City purchased a 2.68 acre piece of property, now known as Dorothy’s Woods, that had been part of the larger Washington-McLaughlin School property.
 The purchase was made at a tax auction after the IRS seized the property from the school for non-payment of taxes.
 The minimum bid set by the IRS was $67,251.86.
 The City was the successful bidder and acquired the property for a purchase price of $253,000.
 About $69,400 of the amount paid by the City was donated by residents who had supported and strongly advocated for the purchase of the parcel.
 It was known at the time that there were large encumbrances on the property.
 Once we purchased Dorothy’s Woods, we worked to reduce the amount of encumbrances that could affect the City’s property.

-In late 2015, the City learned that Bank of America assigned (sold) the debt and lien on the original property, which includes the City-owned parcel, to Fairview Investment Fund II, LP.
+In late 2015, the City learned that Bank of America assigned (sold) the debt and lien on the original property, which includes the City-owned parcel, to Fairview Investment Fund.
 Subsequently, the firm initiated proceedings to foreclose on the property.
 The City Attorney has been working to protect the City’s interests through these legal proceedings.
 Takoma Park, along with the U.S. Department of Housing and Urban Development, has filed Motions to Dismiss a suit related to the foreclosure action.
-The motions are scheduled for a hearing in October 2017.

 Deputy City Manager